Preparing students for college and for life.

 High School Profile

-The Ambrose School profile (best if printed on legal paper) is sent with our transcript to help colleges understand our program.
+The Ambrose School profile is sent with our transcript to help colleges understand our program.
 It provides our average SAT scores and other details about our high school program.